Foot Acupressure Points – Complete Guide for Acupressure Foot Chart

 Vegetable Oil

 You will need two teaspoons of the oil and apply it to the broken parts on the feet.
-Put on a pair of socks, leave it overnight, and wash it off in the morning.
+Put on a pair of socks, leave them overnight, and wash them off in the morning.
 You can do this before going to bed, as the fats in the oil nourish the skin.

 Banana and Avocado Foot Mask

-Blend half an avocado with a ripe banana and apply the mask to the feet.
+Blend half an avocado with a ripe banana, and apply the mixture to your feet.
 You can keep it on for up to 20 minutes and wash it off with lukewarm water.
-Do this every day until you feel the skin becoming soft.
+Continue this routine every day until you notice the skin becoming soft.
 The banana works as a moisturizer, while the avocado offers a rich essential oil with vitamins & fats to repair the skin.

 Lemon Juice and Vaseline

-Soak your feet in warm water with Epson salts for up to 15 minutes and pat dry.
-Now mix a teaspoon of Vaseline with a few drops of lemon juice and rub over the broken parts of the feet.
-Put on some socks, keep them on for the night, and wash them off in the morning.
-The Vaseline provides a moisturizer while the lemon juice rids the dry skin.
+Soak your feet in warm water with Epsom salts for up to 15 minutes, then pat dry.
+Now mix a teaspoon of Vaseline with a few drops of lemon juice and rub it over the broken parts of the feet.
+Put on some socks, keep them on overnight, and wash them off in the morning.
+The Vaseline provides a moisturizer, while the lemon juice helps to rid the skin of dryness.

 Honey

-Mix one cup of honey with ½ buckets of warm water and soak your feet for up to 20 minutes.
+Mix one cup of honey with ½buckets of warm water and soak your feet for up to 20 minutes.
 Now, gently scrub the skin off, leaving your feet supple.
-You can do this on a regular basis, as the antiseptic qualities in honey heal cracks in the feet and hands.
+You can do this regularly, as the antiseptic qualities in honey heal cracks in the feet and hands.

 Final Thoughts

-As you can see, many different home remedies for burning feet syndrome exist.
-However, if you find that using natural products does not help relieve the burning sensation after a couple of days of use, please visit your doctor.
-Determining the cause can help to determine which remedy works best for you.
+As you can see, various home remedies for burning feet syndrome are available.
+However, if you find that using natural products does not help relieve the burning sensation after a couple of days, please consult your doctor.
+Determining the cause can help determine which remedy works best for you.